Whatsapp Icon

 Choosing the right treatment for mouth cancer involves careful discussion with a healthcare team, comprising oncologists, surgeons, dentists, nutritionists, and other specialists as needed.
 The goal is to eliminate the cancer while minimizing the impact on the patient's quality of life.

-It's important for individuals to engage in preventive measures like avoiding tobacco, limiting alcohol consumption, maintaining oral hygiene, and regular dental check-ups to reduce the risk of developing mouth cancer.
+Individuals need to engage in preventive measures like avoiding tobacco, limiting alcohol consumption, maintaining oral hygiene, and regular dental check-ups to reduce the risk of developing mouth cancer.

 Mouth Cancer Treatment Options